 It only takes a few days to explore Ipoh city.
 So, if you need a change of scenery, you can visit the other places around Ipoh and in the neighboring states of Pahang, Penang and Kuala Selangor.

 Our list here is arranged by duration from the nearest to the furthest locations.
-Helps loads to have your own car if you want to see all of them!
+It helps loads to have your own car if you want to see all of them!